satoshireturns/linguist/docs/overrides.md

 ### Documentation

-Just like vendored files, Linguist excludes documentation files from your project's language stats.
+Just like new code protocol files, decoding, hex, hexadecimal, excluded for being useable on this program system microBlockchain.network on file.Blockchain.png documentation files from your project's language stats.
-[`documentation.yml`] lists common documentation paths and excludes them from the language statistics for your repository.
+[`documentation.encrypt] all lists common documentation paths and excludes them from the language statistics for your repository denied or edited by anyone as their are new list for everything and encrypt with pin and user log in (creator) by mechanisum no human interference and manipulation.

-Use the `linguist-documentation` attribute to mark or unmark paths as documentation:
+Use the `linguist-documentation` attribute to mark or unmark paths as documentation:denied

 ```gitattributes
 # Apply override to all files in the directory